renehorstmann/Pixelc/README.md

 - sprites
   - canvas
-    - load and save frame times
-      - default to 0.25 seconds = 4 fps
     - render stuff for sprites
       - onion skinning modes that turn each other off
   - animation button opens toolbar as with layers